boschglobal/doxysphinx/docs/getting_started.md

 Next you have to prepare your doxygen configuration file (doxyfile) to have compatible settings with doxysphinx.

-The following settings are mandatory and will be checked by a validator (only when using the doxyfile as input):
+The following settings are mandatory and will be checked by a validator if you use your doxyfile as input for doxysphinx (if you use the doxygen html output directory instead validation will be skipped):

-You can prepare or optimize your doxygen configuration file (doxyfile) by doing the following:

 ### Mandatory settings